 Proxi's default elements provide a foundation for structuring the information added to your map.
 These elements include: Category, Location, Title, Description, Tags, Special Offers, More Info URL, and Photos.

-You can adjust settings to match your map’s purpose.
+You can adjust elements to match your map’s purpose.

 - Element Visibility: choose which elements you want to be shown or hidden on your form.
 Example: If you don't want to collect photos from point submissions, hide this element.